Yandex Cloud

 You can also generate a password using Connection Manager.
 To do this, specify generate_password = true instead of password = "<password>".

 To view the password, select the cluster you need in the management console, go to the Users tab, and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 To view passwords, you need the lockbox.payloadViewer role.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {